-The NSAA does not register rules officials in the sport of golf.
-Each host school shall be responsible for securing rules officials for the events for which it hosts, and for negotiating with those rules officials for their compensation.
-Please supply your rules official with the respective NSAA Manual and local rules.
+The NSAA does not register referees in the sport of golf.
+Each host school shall be responsible for securing referees for the events for which it hosts, and for negotiating with those referees for their compensation.
+Please supply your referee with a current version of both the NSAA Golf Manual and NSAA Local Rules and Terms of the Competition.